Outgoing Mail Connections

 SINCE 7.1.1.17

-In contrast with Jira, Email This Issue supports multiple Outgoing Mail Connections that brings the following important improvements:
+In contrast with Jira, Email This Issue supports multiple Outgoing Mail Connections which brings the following important improvements:

-• It gives a better insight to outgoing emails with the help of the Outgoing Mail Queue.
+It gives a better insight into outgoing emails with the help of the Outgoing Mail Queue.
 Read more about it here.

 Adding connections